 Sample Grazing RFP

-1. Cover sheet signed by an individual authorized to make commitments on behalf of the contractor.

-2. Statement of Project Understanding: Describe an understanding of the process and steps to occur to complete the requirements of the project after the contract is awarded.

 3. Proposed Schedule: Prepare a schedule for the estimated time to complete the requirements of the project.

 4. Relevant Experience: Include a background of the contractor/team, range of services provided to clients in the Northern California region, and references.

 5. Examples of Comparable Projects: Include the project name, location, scope of development, approximate dollar value of the completed project, and project references.